 Who will be moderating the questions?

 The session moderator of the Ask feature has a very important and crucial role.
 He or she needs to quickly read the incoming questions and decide which questions will be shown to the audience.
 Furthermore, the moderator has to look out for questions that are not related to the topic or inappropriate and delete these.
-We recommend you to choose a moderator that is knowledgeable on the topic of the session, rather than an organisational staff member.
-This way, you ensure that he or she will understand the terminology of the often specific questions and is cable to choose questions which answers are of value for the whole audience.
+We recommend you choose a moderator that is knowledgeable on the topic of the session, rather than an organizational staff member.
+This way, you ensure that he or she will understand the terminology of the often specific questions and is able to choose questions which answers are of value for the whole audience.

 At Conference Compass, the Ask feature is included in all Event and Society Apps.
 Contact us if you would like to receive a personal demonstration or have additional questions.